hnaderi/edomata/docs/tutorials/0_getting_started.md

 ## Domain layer
 ### Decision
-It all start with decisions!
+It all starts with decisions!
-Decision models programs that decide in a event driven context, these programs are pure and can:
+Decision models programs that decide in an event-driven context, these programs are pure and can:

 - accept events
 - reject with errors